jacksonbenete/chainmail-houserules/Ad astra per aspera/README.md

 ## Character Creation

-- Choose a background: a concise description of the character [1.1]
+- Choose a background: a concise description of the character.
+[1.1]
-- Character Classes: Fighter, Magic-User, Cleric [1.2]
+- Character Classes: Fighter, Magic-User, Cleric.
+[1.2]
-- Alignment: Law, Neutral, Chaos [1.3]
+- Alignment: Law, Neutral, Chaos.
+[1.3]
-- 3d6 in order for Str, Int, Wis, Dex, Con, Cha [1.4]
+- 3d6 in order for Str, Int, Wis, Dex, Con, Cha.
+[1.4]
-- A single swap between two generated abilities
+- A single swap between two generated abilities.
+- Starting Hit Points is 1d6+HD.
+- If Con 13+ receives +1 HP, if Cha 13+ receive a starting retainer.
 - The character have a "Common" language and understand one additional language.
 If Int 13+ understand a second additional language.
 [1.5]

 ## Character Classes